HarimbolaSantatra/ejbca-conf/readme.md

 # EJBCA DOCKER CONTAINER TEMPLATE
-Run a production-ready [EJBCA docker container][1] using Terraform and a Nginx reverse proxy.
+Run a production-ready [EJBCA docker container][1] using *Terraform* and a Nginx reverse proxy.
+Optionally, setup the nginx reverse proxy with *ansible*.

 Other deployement scenario are covered elsewhere:
 - [Using an external database][1]
 - [Using httpd proxy](https://github.com/Keyfactor/keyfactorcommunity/tree/main/deployment-examples/docker-engine/ejbca-ce-three-level-architecture)